 "some of the chips pertain to earlier occupations," which is likely given that all but two of the

 projectile points are Archaic or Early Woodland in date.
 However, since the overwhelming majority

 of Indigenous artifacts are Potomac Creek wares—a Late Woodland/Historic period ceramic—it may be

 the case that much of this debitage is associated with the later occupation and may represent

-materials modified during the historic period.
+materials modified during the 17th century.

 One of the most interesting projectile points recovered from the site is made not of